General Terms and Conditions of Sale of a2tec GmbH Hamburg

 (1) The properties of the goods, in particular their quality, grade and dimensions, shall be determined in accordance with the agreed standards or, in the absence of an agreement, in accordance with the DIN, EN and ISO standards applicable at the time of conclusion of the contract, or, in the absence of such standards, in accordance with practice and custom.
 References to standards and similar regulations as well as information on quality, grades, dimensions, weights and usability of the goods, information in drawings and illustrations as well as statements in advertising material shall not constitute warranties or guarantees unless they are expressly designated as such in text form.
 The same applies to declarations of conformity and corresponding marks such as CE and GS.
 Suitability and use risks are the responsibility of the buyer.

 – Any additional costs incurred by the Buyer for consequential damages caused by the defect, such as loss of profit, operating downtime costs or additional costs for replacement procurements, shall not be considered direct removal and installation costs and shall therefore not be reimbursed as expenses in accordance with the German Product Liability Act (Produkthaftungsgesetz). § 439 para.
 3 BGB eligible for compensation.
-The same applies to sorting costs and additional expenses arising from the fact that the goods sold and delivered are located at a place other than the agreed place of performance.
+The same applies to sorting costs and additional expenses arising from the fact that the goods sold and delivered are located at a place other than the agreed place of performance. – The Buyer shall not be entitled to demand advance payment for dismantling and installation costs and other costs of subsequent performance.

-– Damage that has not occurred to the goods themselves (consequential damage).
+– damage that has not occurred to the goods themselves (consequential damage).

 H. General limitation of liability and statute of limitations